EnigmaCurry/k3s-wireguard-proxy/README.md

 ```

 The default settings will block most incoming ports, but will still allow SSH.
 If you don't need SSH, run `sudo ufw deny ssh`.
-For any ports you need to open,
+For any ports you need to open
-you could run `sudo ufw allow [PORT]`, or to restrict based upon origin, you
+generally, you could run `sudo ufw allow [PORT]`.
-could run `sudo ufw allow [PORT] from [ADDRESS]`

 Create a wireguard keypair for your workstation/laptop:
 ```